Money Flow Index (MFI)

 3 mins read

-Regularly monitoring the price of stocks or commodities requires a lot of time and can prove to be challenging.
+The Money Flow Index (MFI) is a momentum indicator that tracks the inflow and outflow of money in a security over a set time period.
 On a typical trading day, you might have to analyse price movement for over a hundred different companies in a variety of global businesses as part of your routine.
 Thankfully, economists have created several tools to make this process easier for traders.

 One such tool is the Money Flow Index (MFI) which serves as a valuable tool for traders seeking to understand market sentiment and identify potential trend changes.